-Whether it's surfing, sunbathing or water sports you want to do, use our guide to the best beaches in Australia to decide where to lay down your towel.
+Whether it's surfing, sunbathing or water sports you want to do, our guide to the best beaches in Australia will help you to decide where to lay down your towel.

 Manly, just above the North Head of Sydney Harbour, is doubly blessed, with both ocean and harbour beaches.
 It is this combination, and its easy accessibility from central Sydney, that give it the feeling of a holiday village still within the city limits.
 The South Steyne beach is characterized by the stands of Norfolk pine that line the shore.

 Find more accommodation options to stay near Manly Beach

 The smaller, less brazen but very lively cousin of Bondi Beach, Laidback Coogee is a long-popular seaside resort teeming with young travellers who flock to the backpackers’ hostels here.
 The imaginatively modernized promenade is a great place to stroll and hang out; between it and the beach, a grassy park has free electric BBQs, picnic tables and shelters.

 Coogee is one of the most popular beaches in Australia for families (there’s an excellent children’s playground above the southern end), while at the northern end, you’ll find the Beach Palace Hotel, a 1980s restoration of the 1887 Coogee Palace Aquarium.